-It is an instrument used to measure diameter of thin wires, thickness of small sheets of glass,plastic etc. It can measure upto 1/10 of mm (or 0.01 mm= 0.001 cm) which is usually called the least count of screw gauge.
+Micrometer screw gauge is an instrument used to measure the diameter of thin wires, thickness of small sheets of glass,plastic etc. It can measure up-to 1/10 of mm (or 0.01 mm= 0.001 cm) which is usually called the least count of Micrometer.

 Parts of screw gauge

 It consists of a U-shaped metal frame F with a fixed stud A.

 - The right moveable and R (called Ratchet) is a cylinder type whose other end is called spindle.

 - A static linear scale or a main scale (usually in mm) is marked on a cylinder.

-- The secound scale (moveable) is called circular scale or a cap scale (with 50 or 100 divisions) which is drawn on a cap called thimble ‘T’ fitted over a cylinder.
+- The second scale (moveable) is called circular scale or a cap scale (with 50 or 100 divisions) which is drawn on a cap called thimble ‘T’ fitted over a cylinder.

-- The circular scale is designed in such a way that one complete rotation of the cap moves it horizontally by 1 mm on the main scale if circular scale cap moves it horizontally by 1 mm on the main scale if circular scale division is 100 and 0.5 mm in the main scale if circular division are 50.
+- The circular scale is designed in such a way that one complete rotation of the cap moves it horizontally by 1 mm on the main scale if circular scale cap moves it horizontally by 1 mm on the main scale if circular scale division is 100 and 0.5 mm in the main scale if the circular division is 50.